Aditya-y9/FDS_LAB/src/LAB5/TerminalOutput.md

 9. Display
 10. Exit
 Enter your choice:
-6
+5
 Enter the element you want to add:
-Yedurkar
+Aditya
-Enter the position after which you want to add :
+Enter the position before which you want to add :
 1
 Elements of the positional list are:
  -- Aditya -- Yedurkar